Minnesota-Florida✈️-Wisconsin

 Rainforest Cafe for diner!

 Voyagers National Park was nice but a touch disappointing.
 We hoped to explore the lakes and take in some dart-sky nights, but our entire stay was cloud covered and mostly rainy.
 Guess we can’t hit every park in perfect weather, so we made the best of it and got in a hike and some early fall color hiking into the woods!
-Can definitely recommend taking the time to get to Voyagers, it is a remote beauty for sure but make sure you stay long enough to get good weather to enjoy it.
+Can definitely recommend taking the time to get to Voyagers, it is a remote beauty for sure but make sure you stay long enough to get good weather to enjoy it from the water.

 Friendly deer coming into camp.

-A traditional canoe caught Robert’s attention.
+This replica of a traditional Voyager Canoe caught Robert’s attention.

 Most of the area is elevated around the lakes with some 40-50 ft cliffs emerging from the woods.
 Some great views despite the rainy weather.